 An important aspect of the charter agreement is that the charterer who signs the contract is legally responsible even if he is not the skipper.
 This risk of the charterer can be covered by making a skipper liability insurance

 and a charter deposit insurance.

-A possible option for sailors who don´t have too much experience would be a combination of skippered and bareboat charter.
+A possible option for sailors who don't have too much experience would be a combination of skippered and bareboat charter.
 They could hire a skipper to sail the yacht for the first few days and gradually take over until they feel confident to navigate the boat alone.
 Another possibility would be a flotilla charter with a lead boat and a guide that gives assistance.

-The majority of bareboat charter yachts are sailboat monohulls but catamarans and motor boats can also be chartered as bareboat yachts.
+"The majority of bare boats are sailboat monohulls but catamarans and motor boats also can get rented without a skipper."

 Why do sailors enjoy chartering a bareboat yacht?